romerdev/NostalProtect/README.md

  - `np.<type>.<material>.<action>.<region>`: Allow this action on a specific region

 ## Installation
-Place this plugin and permission manager, such as Luckperms, in your plugin folder and (re)start the server.
+Place this plugin and a permission manager, such as [Luckperms](https://luckperms.net), in your plugin folder and (re)start the server.
 Your world is now protected!
 That was easy, huh?

 Now you can give groups or players the permissions you want.